Ramapough Mountain Indians: Pipeline protests and opposition

-As of 2017, the tribe is fighting against the Pilgrim Pipeline.
-Pilgrim Pipelines Holdings, LLC plans to run a duel pipeline through the tribe's land which would carry refined products like gasoline, diesel, kerosene, aviation fuel, and home heating oil north and Bakken formation crude oil south between Albany, New York and the Bayway Refinery on the Chemical Coast in Linden, New Jersey.
+Between 2016 and 2017, the tribe fought against the Pilgrim Pipeline.
+Pilgrim Pipelines Holdings, LLC, planned to run a dual pipeline through the tribe's land that would carry refined products like gasoline, diesel, kerosene, aviation fuel, and home heating oil north, and Bakken formation crude oil south, between Albany, New York, and the Bayway Refinery on the Chemical Coast in Linden, New Jersey.

 The line would also pass through the Ramapo Mountains and Ramapo Pass.
-In solidarity with Standing Rock, tribal members founded the Split Rock Sweetwater protest encampment in Mahwah, New Jersey in 2016 near the New York border to protest the Pilgrim Pipeline.
+In solidarity with Standing Rock, tribal members founded the Split Rock Sweetwater protest encampment in Mahwah, New Jersey, in 2016 near the New York border to protest the Pilgrim Pipeline.
+Plans for the pipeline were eventually abandoned, with Pilgrim Pipelines Holdings' website defunct as of 2021.